-The goal of this project is to understand how analysts make sense of data using data visualisation and/or machine learning.
-‘Sensemaking’ is a bit broader than what is usually known as ‘data analysis’: as shown in the diagram (the ‘Pirolli-Card model’) it include:
+The goal of this project is to understand how users (general public or domain experts) make sense of data using data visualisation and/or machine learning, and build tools to support them.
+‘Sensemaking’ is a bit broader than what is usually known as ‘data analysis’, as shown in the diagram below (the ‘Pirolli-Card model’):

 - Searching for relevant data